Now Offering In-Person & Virtual Chapter Talks

 Matthew Senecal, PE, is Director of Engineering at the American Concrete Institute.
 His role at ACI is to provide technical and administrative support to ACI's Technical Committees and communicate the work of these committees to other Standard Developing Organizations and Regulatory Agencies.
-He received his BS in civil engineering from the University of Notre Dame and his MS in civil engineering from the University of Kansas.
+He received his BS in Civil Engineering from the University of Notre Dame and his MS in Civil Engineering from the University of Kansas.
 He worked as a Civil and Structural Engineer for 14 years before joining the ACI Engineering Department in 2004.

 Mike Tholen, PhD, PE, is Managing Director, Engineering & Professional Development, at the American Concrete Institute (ACI).
 He received his BS in architectural engineering, with distinction, in 1992, his MS in civil engineering in 1995, and his PhD in civil engineering in 1996 from the University of Kansas.
 He previously worked at ACI as the Engineering Editor of Concrete International.
 Prior to joining ACI in 2005, he spent over 8 years as a structural engineer in the Aviation and Architecture Division at Burns & McDonnell Engineering Company in Kansas City, MO.

-Gregory Zeisler, PE, is a Senior Engineer with ACI.
-He has been with ACI since 2009.
-Zeisler works with several technical committees as staff liaison including ACI 318 and is the secretary for the ACI 318 code committee.
+Gregory Zeisler, PE, is an Engineer with American Concrete Institute and has been with the organization since 2009.
+He works with several technical committees as staff liaison, including ACI 318, and is the secretary for the ACI 318 code committee.
 Greg has several years of structural design experience in parking and retail facilities, working previously as a Structural Engineer with Durrant.
-He received his BS in civil engineering from the University of Wisconsin-Platteville and his MS in civil engineering from Purdue University.
-Zeisler is a licensed professional engineer in Indiana and Wisconsin.
+He received his BS in Civil Engineering from the University of Wisconsin-Platteville and his MS in Civil Engineering from Purdue University; he is a licensed professional engineer in Indiana and Wisconsin.